michelfernandez/cove/site/content/english/qes-validator.md

 {{% markdown %}}
 We recommend the QES validator of the Austrian Rundfunk und Telekom Regulierungs-GmbH.

-This checks whether a document was successfully signed via scribble with a qualified electronic signature (QES) according to *EU law (eIDAS)*.
+It checks whether a document was successfully signed via Skribble with a qualified electronic signature (QES) according to *EU law (eIDAS)*.
 {{% /markdown %}}
 {{% /plan %}}